abhiyerra/emailtosms/README.txt

 == INSTALL:

-$ gem sources -a http://gems.github.com (you only have to do this once)
+$ sudo gem sources -a http://gems.github.com # (you only have to do this once)
 $ sudo gem install abhiyerra-emailtosms

 == LICENSE: